 If you are new you are welcome to go out with your child/children to settle them in.
 (You will later be asked to complete a simple registration form so that we have everything we need to know).

 Children and young people can expect to have fun learning about God in a relevant way, playing games, getting creative and singing.
-We currently use a programme based on Scripture Union material.
-Children then come back into church in time to join you for Holy Communion (see below).

 No!
 Wear whatever you like!
 Most people come casually dressed and in the summer many wear shorts.